nickyhajal/world-domination-summit/_content/academies.md

 There is no limit on how many Academies you can register for.
 Academy tickets are capacity controlled and offered on a first-come first-served basis.
 Once an Academy session sells out, we will not be issuing extra tickets, and all tickets are non-refundable and non-transferrable.

-<b>PLEASE NOTE: Registration for 2015 Academies will go live Tuesday, May 5th.</b>
+<b>PLEASE NOTE: Registration for 2015 Academies will go live Wednesday, May 6th.</b>

 &nbsp;